cbalona/modern-actuary/static/content/journal/ppp-1-python/index.md

 Spoiler alert: I prefer Linux for programming, but I prefer Windows for everything else.
-Truth is, they can co-exist very nicely without dual-booting your system (where you have both Windows and Linux installed, which is messy).
+Truth is, they can co-exist very nicely without dual-booting your system (where you have both Windows and Linux installed, which can be messy).
 You guessed it: I use Windows Subsystem for Linux (WSL) for all my programming.

-I will release the Python Preferred Practice (PPP) last, most likely.
-So stay tuned!